DanilAndreev/DanilAndreev/README.md

 Documentation: [routing-manager](https://github.com/DanilAndreev/routing-manager)

 ## 🌱 I’m currently learning ...
-Programming: I am improving my team leader skills on my current render manager project.
-Also, I am trying myself in project architect role.
+_Programming_: I am improving my __team leader__ skills on my current render manager project.
+Also, I am trying myself in __project architect__ role.
-3D: Now I am learning __Houdini__ for VFX.
+_3D_: Now I am learning __Houdini__ for VFX.
 Also, I am interested in my texturing skills improvement.

 ## 👯 Collaboration
 I’m looking to collaborate on some 3D VFX projects.
 Also, I want to try scripting and plugins creation for 3D software for studios pipelines 😄.

+## 🤔 I’m looking for help with
+I am looking for help with film production projects 😄.

 ## 📫 How to reach me
 * danssg08@gmail.com